biosaxs-dev/molass-develop/_sources/chapters/10/howto_contribute.md

 If you encounter a bug, have a question, or want to suggest a new feature, you can open an issue using the provided templates.
 Follow these steps:

 1. **Go to the Issues Tab:**
-   - Navigate to the GitHub repository and click on the **Issues** tab.
+   - Navigate to one of the GitHub repositories below and click on the **Issues** tab.
+      - [molass-library](https://github.com/nshimizu0721/molass-library) for the library codes or their function reference,
+      - [molass-develop](https://github.com/nshimizu0721/molass-develop) for the contents of this book,
+      - [molass-tutorial](https://github.com/nshimizu0721/molass-tutorial) for the contents of its book,
+      - [molass-esence](https://github.com/nshimizu0721/molass-essence) for the contents of its book.

 2. **Check for Existing Issues:**
    - Search the existing issues to see if someone else has already reported the same problem or made a similar suggestion.